Flatulence humor: History

 And Nicholas ammyd the ers he smoot.

 The medieval Latin joke book Facetiae by Poggio Bracciolini includes six tales about farting.

 François Rabelais' tales of Gargantua and Pantagruel are laden with acts of flatulence.
 In Chapter XXVII of the second book, the giant, Pantagruel, releases a fart that "made the earth shake for twenty-nine miles around, and the foul air he blew out created more than fifty-three thousand tiny men, dwarves and creatures of weird shapes, and then he emitted a fat wet fart that turned into just as many tiny stooping women."

 The plays of William Shakespeare include several humorous references to flatulence, including the following from Othello:

+CLOWN: Why masters, have your instruments been in Naples, that they speak i’ th’ nose thus?